hindu-comm/weblogs/manasataramgini/2019/04/2019-04-29_leaves-from-the-scrapbook-4.md

 had fallen like that tree in a lonely boreal forest with no one to hear the crash of its fall and thereby judge its great mass.
-But the case brought to something more sinister to my mind: once when we were young and had expressed our svābhāvika-siddhi-s for the first time Lootika and I had made the ghost of a brāhmaṇa speak.
+But the case brought to something more sinister to my mind: once when we were young and had expressed our svābhāvika-siddhi-s for the first time, Lootika and I had made the ghost of a brāhmaṇa speak.
 He prophesied my vīra but at the same time mentioned that a prativīra would also emerge.
 But the ghost added that we would not be affected by the prativīra for he would attain Vivasvān’s mace-wielding son even before he could engage in a contest with us.
 I realized that the individual was the prativīra and